elasanchez/HashMeme/README.md

 2. Each round will be 1 minute long <br />

-3. Enter your guess of what hashtag is associated with the gif <br />
+3. Enter your guess of what hashtags are associated with the gif <br />

 4. Your correct and incorrect guesses will be displayed on the sidebars <br />